yiyualt/blog/content/posts/rec/FM.md

 - why can it deal with sparsity problem?

 - which order of FM would be the best?

+### Comment
+The really amazing thing about factorization machine is that, it can capture the interactions of features in a very efficient way.

 [1] Factorization Machines.
 Steffen Rendle.
 ICDM'10.